blindfirst/web-blockeden-home/blog/2022-12-22-supporting-eth-rpc/index.md

 ## Why Ethereum Network?

-Ethereum has the biggest developer ecosystem, and there are so many great innovations accumulated over years.
+Ethereum network has the biggest developer ecosystem, and there are so many great innovations accumulated over years.
 Supporting it is going to create significant synergy with Move ecosystem.
 Many of our customers are not exclusive Move developers.
 Building a single stop for all needed services makes their life